KQED News StaffKQED News Staff

 Sam Harnett is a reporter who covers tech and work at KQED.
 For the last five years he has been reporting on how technology and capitalism are changing the way we think about ourselves and what it means to work.
 He is the co-creator of The World According to Sound, a 90-second podcast that features different sounds and the stories behind them.
 Before coming to KQED, Sam worked as an independent reporter who contributed regularly to The California Report, Marketplace, The World and NPR.

-Sandhya Dirks is the race and equity reporter at KQED, focusing on Oakland and the East Bay.
-She's the co-host of the podcast American Suburb and has covered police, housing, and the changing city.
+Sandhya Dirks is the race and equity reporter at KQED.
+She approaches race and equity not as a beat, but as a fundamental lens for all investigative and explanatory reporting.
+Sandhya covers policing, housing, social justice movements, and the shifting demographics of cities and suburbs.
+She's the creator and co-host of the podcast American Suburb, about the transformation of suburbia into the most diverse space in American life.
+She was the editor for Truth Be Told, an advice show for and by people of color.
+She's currently reporting and producing an investigative documentary podcast about police accountability.
 Her stories about race, space, and belonging were part of KQED's So Well Spoken project, which won RNDTA's Kaleidoscope award, honoring outstanding achievements in the coverage of diversity.
 Prior to joining KQED in 2015, Sandhya covered the 2012 presidential election from the swing state of Iowa for Iowa Public Radio.
 At KPBS in San Diego, she broke the story of a sexual harassment scandal that led to the mayor's resignation.
 She got her start in radio working on documentaries about Oakland that investigated the high drop-out rate in public schools and mistrust between the police and the community.
-Her work received the Sigma Delta Chi Award Award for radio documentary.
-Sandhya is a graduate of the Columbia School of Journalism, where she won a Patsy Pulitzer Preston Documentary Fellowship for her investigative film about international adoption.
-She’s reported for NPR, Latino USA, and PRI’s The World, and she’s taught audio story-telling at Mills College in Oakland.
-Sandhya lives in Oakland with her two cats.
-She believes all stories are stories about power.
+Sandhya lives in Oakland and believes all stories are stories about power.

 Sara Hossaini came to general assignment reporting at KQED in 2013 after two winters reporting at Wyoming Public Radio.
 She holds a bachelor's degree in broadcast journalism from the University of Nebraska-Lincoln.
 Her radio romance began after a bitter breakup with documentary film (Ok, maybe it's still complicated).
 Her first simultaneous jobs in San Francisco were as Associate Producer on a PBS film series through the Center for Asian American Media and as a butler.
 She likes to trot, plot and make things with her hands.